theJSZ/tsoha-pinball-collection-maintenance-helper/README.md

 ```
 pip install -r requirements.txt
 ```
 Launch your postgresql server.
 I do it by `start-pg.sh` but there may be other ways?

+You probably want to create a new database in order to not mess with your existing one.
+You can do that by launching the interpreter: `psql` and using the command `CREATE DATABASE <your-database-name>;`

 Build the database:
 ```
-psql < schema.sql
+psql -d <your-database-name> < schema.sql
 ```
 Launch the app:
 ```